pt-main/run-scripts/README.md

 ### No requires

-> Use argument `noreq` to install this scripts
+> Use argument `noreq` to install this scripts.

-- `sysinfo`: Show information about system
+- `sysinfo`: Show information about system.
+- `luabench`: Lua speed benchmark.

 ### Require Python 3

-> Use argument `python` to install this scripts
+> Use argument `python` to install this scripts.

 - `go-build`: Universal crossplatform go building script.
-Use `run go-build --help` for help
+Use `run go-build --help` for help.
 - `addMit` & `addApache20`: Add license to current dir in `LICENSE` file.